Skip to content

 Short-term cleaning ease is helpful.
 Long-term durability is essential.

-Durable surfaces, stable structure, and thoughtful design reduce wear over time.
-A system that remains stable and easy to access after years of use supports consistent care.
+Durable surfaces, stable structure, and thoughtful design help reduce wear while supporting consistent upkeep.
+A litter system that remains easy to access after years of use helps make routine maintenance feel more sustainable long term.

 Design isn’t just about today’s cleaning.
 It’s about how the system performs over time.